shivani-mengade/Arline-project/README.md

 11. Price: Target variable stores information of the ticket price.

 After cleaning the data and looking at the data and basic of the data the info i looked up was:
-No. of Airlines, with their frequencies of flights Flights with different Departure & Arrival Times Flights based on Source City & Destination City Variation in Ticket Prices with Airlines
+1.No. of Airlines, with their frequencies of flights 2.Flights with different Departure & Arrival Times 3.Flights based on Source City & Destination City 4.Variation in Ticket Prices with Airlines
-Change in the Ticket Price based on Departure & Arrival Time Change in the Ticket Price based on Source & Destination Effect on Ticket Price before 1 or 2 days the departure of flights Variation in Ticket Price between Economy & Business Class Filter the data based on the conditions
+5.Change in the Ticket Price based on Departure & Arrival Time 6.Change in the Ticket Price based on Source & Destination 7.Effect on Ticket Price before 1 or 2 days the departure of flights 8.Variation in Ticket Price between Economy & Business Class 9.Filter the data based on the conditions
-Suppose we want to find out “what will be the Average Price of Vistara airline for a flight from Delhi to Hyderabad in Business Class?"
+10.Suppose we want to find out “what will be the Average Price of Vistara airline for a flight from Delhi to Hyderabad in Business Class?"